itsrayto/K8s-CICD-Jenkins-Pipeline/README.md

 - Select Save changes.

-## Configuration for a ASP.NET Core web app deployment
+## Configuration for a ASP NET Core web app deployment

 - First, let's create a 'production' namespace for our web app to run on:
     - Go to the 'webapp-prod' folder from this repo and apply the 'production' namespace